MrCleen/Portfolio/HCI Prototype/README.md

 # Semester Long Project
+__Role: Lead Developer__

+__What I did__
+- Ran the creation, flow control, and overall look of the new system within Adobe XD
+- Created general overlay of site look
+- Directed teammates to create specific pages
+- Tested every element on every page

 In a team, you will propose a topic, gather data from users to understand the problem, prototype a solution, and then communicate your ideas.